-Coinciding with the start of the new track and field season, the latest version of the UKA Rules for Competition 2016 came into effect on 1st April 2016.
+The current version of the UKA Rules for Competition 2016 came into effect on 1st April 2016.
 UKA Rules apply from the Under 13 Age Group upwards.
-The rule book is available for downloading at www.britishathletics.org.uk/competitions/rules/
+The rule book is available for downloading at www.uka.org.uk/competitions/rules/

-These include important changes regarding compulsory athlete registration in competitions held under UKA Rules.
+These include important rules regarding regarding compulsory athlete registration in competitions held under UKA Rules.
 It is important that athletes, club membership secretaries, team managers and others are aware of this and the associated guidance.

 It is important that athletes (and parents of younger athletes, UKA Rules apply from the Under 13 Age Group upwards) take responsibility for their role in ensuring their club registration is up to date.
 Be aware the volunteers at your club are involved in carrying out a wider range of activities to support athletes so playing your part is important.